nacer-eb/KrotovHopfieldWaddington/README.md

     pip install numpy, matplotlib, scipy, umap-learn, tensorflow

 Note that `tensorflow` is used only to fetch the MNIST data.
+If you want to run the C numerical solver, run

+	make

+in the C_module directory.

 ## Figures